terrier-org/pyterrier/docs/ltr.rst

 FeaturesBatchRetrieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When executing the pipeline above, the re-ranking of the documents again can be slow, as each separate BatchRetrieve
+When executing the pipeline above, the re-ranking of the documents again can be slow, as each separate Retrieve
 object has to re-access the inverted index.
-For this reason, PyTerrier provides a class called FeaturesBatchRetrieve,
+For this reason, PyTerrier provides a class called FeaturesRetrieve,
 which allows multiple query dependent features to be calculated at once, by virtue of Terrier's Fat framework.

-.. autoclass:: pyterrier.FeaturesBatchRetrieve
+.. autoclass:: pyterrier.terrier.FeaturesRetrieve
     :members: transform

 An equivalent pipeline to the example above would be::

     #pipeline = bm25 >> (tf ** pl2)
-    pipeline = pt.FeaturesBatchRetrieve(index, wmodel="BM25", features=["WMODEL:Tf", "WMODEL:PL2"])
+    pipeline = pyterrier.terrier.FeaturesRetrieve(index, wmodel="BM25", features=["WMODEL:Tf", "WMODEL:PL2"])

 Apply Functions for Custom Features